Policy Choice and Best Arm Identification: Asymptotic Analysis of Exploration Sampling: Introduction

 \section{Introduction}

 \citet{Kasy2021} proposes what the authors call the ``policy choice'' problem for adaptive treatment assignment in experiments.
 The goal in policy choice is to choose a policy that is the {\it best} treatment amongst a set of treatments within several waves of an experiment.
 To evaluate algorithms in this setting, the authors propose a metric called ``policy regret.''
 Using this metric, they develop a dynamic programming algorithm to optimize the expected policy regret (expected social welfare), but find that the proposed algorithm is computationally intractable.
-The authors propose an algorithm called ``exploration sampling'' and prove its asymptotic optimality.
-In the paper, they argue that their policy choice problem setting is different from the multi-armed bandit \citep[MAB,][]{Robbins1952,Lai1985} problem in the machine learning literature, by claiming that the goal of MAB is to maximize the cumulative reward, not to find the best treatment.
+In light of this, the authors propose an algorithm called ``exploration sampling'' and prove its asymptotic optimality (Theorem~1).